mussatto/mussatto.github.io/_posts/2016-10-22-golang-safe-cast.markdown

 }
 ```

-Now, if its not a string, an message will be printed in the console.
+Now, if its not a string, an message will be printed in the console or you can input a default value for it.

 Lets create a small test code to check the result: